shuklak13/Statistics/Statistics.md

 		* start with nothing, and greedily add predictors to optimize performance
 	* backward
 		* start with everything, and greedily remove predictors to optimize performance
-		* typically considered better than forward stepwise regression because ___
+		* typically considered better than forward stepwise regression because forward stepwise regression may exclude predictors with suppressor effects (significant, but only when another variable is held constant)
-	* because Stepwise is greedy, they're not guaranteed to give the best performance
+	* because Stepwise is greedy, they're not guaranteed to give the best performance, but it can give you a reasonably fine-tuned model in a reasonable amount of time
+	* you can also step both ways (every time you remove an element, see if you can add one) which generally performs better
 	* `step()` from the stats package
 * All-Subsets Method
 	* from all potential subsets of predictors, choose the one that optimizes performance